 9th February 2021

-The short answer to the question "do bees eat honey" is: certainly honey bees do.
+Certainly honey bees do, and in fact honey is stored by honey bees in wax combs as winter food for the colony.
 However, not all bee species make honey.
 Here's a look at the question in greater detail.

 Honey bees make honey as a method of storing sweet nectar for food during winter, which is when honey bees eat it.
 It's the bee's method of food preservation, in the same way that humans put foods into jars and cans as a means of storing them to eat later.
 It enables us to easily eat summer and autumn fruits when they are no longer available for us to gather directly from the tree or from plants.